- QED@QB3 Seminars

 Honing your pitch to venture capitalists is crucial.
-QB3 partners with presentation coaches who can help you tell the story that VCs want to hear—and hook them with those first eight words.
+QB3 partners with presentation coaches who can help you tell the story that VCs want to hear—and hook them with your first words.

-This fall we will be having our very first pitch workshop.
-We have invited very experienced investors and entrepreneurs to share their lessons with you about how to make your pitch polished and investable.
-We are also excited to be bringing a slide design expert to talk about how to build slides that maximize the efficiency of your pitch.
+This fall we held our very first pitch workshop.
+We invited experienced investors and entrepreneurs to share their lessons about how to make your pitch polished and investable.
+We also brought in Jan Schultink, a slide design expert, to talk about how to build slides that maximize the efficiency of your pitch.

-This workshop will be extremely interactive; you will get personalized feedback on content, format, and delivery of your pitch.
-To maximize personalized learning, we are admitting only 12 teams to the class this time.
-Please see below for application instructions and make sure to apply before Sept.
-15 at midnight.
+This workshop was extremely interactive; participants got personalized feedback on content, format, and delivery of their pitches.
+To maximize personalized learning, we admitted only 12 teams to the class.

-The course will consist of seven weekly 3-hour sessions from Wednesday, October 8th to Wednesday, November 19th from 5 – 8 PM at UCSF Mission Bay.
-Additionally, there will be a final presentation on December 10th in which the judges’ and audience’s pick for best pitch will win a cash prize.
+The course will consist of seven weekly three-hour sessions at UCSF Mission Bay.
+Additionally, there will be a demo day in which the judges’ and audience’s picks for best pitch will win a cash prize.
 Please make sure you are available to attend in person every session.
 Besides class time, we expect you to invest 5-8 hours preparing your material for each class (but this is all for your pitch, so it IS an investment!).

 We are looking for teams that are deeply committed to improving their decks.
 Selection criteria are focused on traits that suggest that you will do this.
 Preference will be given to QB3 Startup in a Box and Incubator companies.